wallnerryan/pwx-app-catalog/apps/Streaming/Kafka/README.md

 export VALUES_FILE="../values.yaml"
 ```

-> Note the below snipper from `values.yaml` is what makes Kafka, ZK and other confluent components use Portworx.
+> Note the below snippet from `values.yaml` is what makes Kafka, ZK and other confluent components use Portworx.
 ```
 storage:
       ##